ksstech/printfx/README.md

 	#	Place string in center of field

 	Date and/or time output in POSIX or other formats.
-	D	date using pointer to TSZ_t structure
+	D	date using pointer to tsz_t structure
 	T	time   "      "     "   "       "
 	Z	d+t+z  "      "     "   "       "
 	R	d+t  using U64 (uSec) value, support "%.?R" to enable uSec display, 3 digits (mSec) default.